-- The council has a framework of policies that incorporate Anti-Fraud & Corruption, Anti- Money Laundering and a Whistleblowing Policy all of which are designed to in the first instance discourage inappropriate behaviour and then secondly encourage both Members and Officers to voice any concerns they have and report any instances found. - Members are required to renew their declaration of interest annually and also at any meetings. - Employees are required to notify their Executive Director or Head of Service about any potential conflict of interest. - A register of gifts and hospitality is maintained by the Monitoring Officer, an annual reminder is issued to all Employees.
+- The council has a framework of policies that incorporate Anti-Fraud & Corruption, Anti- Money Laundering and a Whistleblowing Policy all of which are designed to in the first instance discourage inappropriate behaviour and then secondly encourage both Members and Officers to voice any concerns they have and report any instances found. - Members are required to renew their declaration of interests annually and also declare any relevant interests at meetings.
+There is also a register of gifts and hospitality. - Employees are required to notify their Executive Director or Head of Service about any potential conflict of interest. - A register of gifts and hospitality is maintained by the Executive Management Secretarial Team, an annual reminder is issued to all Employees.